 LUNAR NEW YEAR

-VHC WILL Celebrate the 2019 Lunar new year on sunday, february 17 from 1 - 4 PM
+VHC Celebrated the 2019 Lunar new year on Sunday, February 17 from 1 - 4 PM

 Known as Tết Nguyên Đán in Vietnamese, the Lunar New Year celebrates the spring equinox and the beginning of a new lunar calendar year.